Garrett Cooper Player Props: Marlins vs. Red Sox

 Garrett Cooper At The Plate

-- Cooper is batting .244 with eight doubles, a triple, nine home runs and 11 walks.
+- Cooper has nine doubles, a triple, nine home runs and 11 walks while hitting .252.

-- Cooper enters this game on a five-game hitting streak.
-In his last games, he's hitting .421 with one homer.
+- Cooper will look to extend his six-game hitting streak.
+He's batting .500 with one homer over the course of his last outings.

-- He has gone deep in 15.5% of his games this season, and 3.9% of his chances at the plate.
+- He has hit a home run in 15.3% of his games this year, and 3.8% of his trips to the dish.

-- Cooper has an RBI in 20 of 58 games this season, with multiple RBI in 10 of them.
+- In 21 games this year (35.6%), Cooper has picked up an RBI, and in 11 of those games (18.6%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.